 Location: Port de Soller, Mallorca, Balleric Islands

-Today dawned halfway through breakfast, with the late Mediterranean sunrise streaking clouds cotton-candy pink throughout the harbor of Port de Soller.
+Today dawned halfway through breakfast, with the late Mediterranean sunrise streaking clouds of cotton candy pink throughout the harbor of Port de Soller.
 The harbor looks like something out of a painting in the early mornings, and even though I’m not a morning person by any stretch, I found myself both cheered and awed by the sight of the picturesque town framed by fog and high-rising cliffs.
 We munched our granola and yogurt to this backdrop, racing through our morning meeting and whipping together sandwiches of cured meat and deli cheese to take with us on our day trip to the other side of the island.

 After a quick cleanup, the group split; half of us went on a caving trip to the North-East corner of the island while the rest took the bus to Palma to explore Mallorca’s largest town.
 Although last night’s rains prevented the tour group from doing much climbing, they got the opportunity to visit some of the many caves that dot the island’s coast.
 In the meantime, our town group soaked in sunny Palma, making strategic stops for Gelato and popping into little stores and boutiques.